 “These attacks on the civil justice system are trumpeted each year by organizations that are bought and paid for by corporate interests,” said Allen Smith of Mississippi-based The Smith Law Firm, who has represented a number of the cancer victims.
 “These corporations are motivated by self-interest to fight against the rights of innocent victims in the court of public opinion.
 That’s what this is all about.”

 Scientific research, including more than 20 well-executed scientific studies, shows that women who have ever used talcum powder for genital hygiene are at a 30-60 percent increased risk of developing ovarian cancer compared to those who have never used it.
 In the U.S., ovarian cancer affects about 24,000 women a year and is the fifth leading cause of cancer death among women.
 One medical expert calculates that this use of talcum powder leads to nearly 10 percent of the new ovarian cancer cases reported annually, and it is estimated that 1,400 women die from talc-related ovarian cancer each year.

-This modifiable risk factor, if eliminated, could prevent the diagnosis and save the lives of thousands of woman each year.
-Yet Johnson & Johnson has ignored and attempted to discredit these scientific studies, and still refuses to provide warning labels on talc-containing products about the link between talc and ovarian cancer.
+This modifiable risk factor, if eliminated, could prevent the diagnosis and save the lives of thousands of women each year.
+Yet Johnson & Johnson has ignored and attempted to discredit these scientific studies and still refuses to provide warning labels on talc-containing products about the link between talc and ovarian cancer.